 What will happen:

-- During your surgery, an incision will be made on the flank area of the affected kidney.
-Your caregiver will use special tools to pull the flank muscles to each side.
-He may use an ultrasound and inject dye to see parts of the kidney.
+General anesthesia will keep you asleep and free from pain during surgery.
+Your caregiver may inject dye and use an ultrasound to see parts of the kidney.
 An incision will be made in your side.
-Your caregiver will make an incision in your kidney and remove the stones inside it.
-Your caregiver may also remove a small part of the kidney to help the urine drain out better.
-He may take your whole kidney if it is badly damaged by the stones.
-X-ray pictures of the kidney will be taken to check if all stones have been removed.
-Thin rubber tubes will be put near the kidney to drain blood from your incisions.
-Your incisions will be closed with stitches (threads) or surgical tape and covered with bandages.
+Your caregiver will make an incision in your kidney and remove the stones.
+Your caregiver may also remove a small part of the kidney to help the urine drain better.
+He may remove the whole kidney if it is badly damaged by the stones.
+X-rays of the kidney will be taken to check if all stones have been removed.
+Thin tubes will be put near the kidney to drain fluid from your incisions.
+The incisions will be closed with stitches or surgical tape and covered with bandages.

 After your surgery: